 A termite barrier can cost anywhere from $220 up to $5000+.
 It really depends on the scope of work.

 The cost of a chemical termite barrier for a typical 4-bedroom home built on a single-level concrete slab can take anywhere between 1-2 days to install and will cost in the range of $1200-$4000.

 It’s standard in Australia to need 12 monthly inspections every year in order to maintain the warranty provided by the chemical supplier.
 Regular treatments are also required to maintain a building warranty for a newly constructed home — these are usually guaranteed for 10 years.

 We provide 2 – 12 month interest-free, fee-free payment plans for Termite Management System Installations.

-Whether you’re building a new home, needing to refill your existing chemical termite prevention barrier, or have seen termites in and around your home we want you to know exactly what to expect when working with our team!
+Whether you’ve never had a termite barrier installed, need to refill your existing chemical termite prevention barrier, or have seen termites in and around your home, we want you to know exactly what to expect when working with our team!

 Our team will email you your certificate of installation for your records.
 This certificate includes what product was used, how much of it was used, what the active chemical is, how long the system is designed to last, what (if any) limitations there are, and shows where it was installed.
 This is an important record to keep for the following reasons: